-When a therapist conducts a formal mental health assessment, those findings become a part of the client’s mental health records, which can lead to subsequent adverse consequences.
+When a therapist conducts a formal mental health assessment, those findings can become a part of the client’s mental health records, which can lead to subsequent adverse consequences.

 An emotional support animal letter of recommendation is not a “way to avoid pet fees and deposits,” but rather an indication and record of a mental health issue.